kkemple/kurtiskemple.com/core-ip-docs/collision-theory.md

 ### Phase 1: Boundary Information Collision

-The CDE creates the fundamental energy gradients that drive cosmic evolution.
+Two infinite information surfaces attempt to occupy the same space, creating the fundamental energy gradients that drive cosmic evolution.
 This collision establishes the initial conditions for all subsequent processes.

 ### Phase 2: Information Diffusion